Probing the large-scale structure with 21cm-galaxy cross-bispectrum: Estimates from simulations and forecasts for upcoming cosmological surveys: Simulations of HI line intensity maps and mock galaxy Catalogs

-To generate the HI intensity maps, we interpolate the HI mass extracted from the GAEA galaxy catalogue to a $600^3$ grid using the Cloud-in-Cell (CIC) algorithm.
+To generate the HI intensity maps, we interpolate the HI mass extracted from the GAEA galaxy catalog to a $600^3$ grid using the cloud-in-cell (CIC) algorithm.
 This results in a HI intensity map with a grid resolution of 1.33 Mpc.
-To generate a mock spectroscopic H$\alpha$ sample of galaxies for an Euclid-like galaxy survey, we selected only galaxies that have stellar mass higher than $10^{10.6 } M_{\odot}$ from the GAEA catalogue.
-The stellar mass cut is chosen such that it reproduce the number densities of H$\alpha$-emitting galaxies, which match Model 3 described in \cite{Pozzetti_2016} and the HOD of the Euclid Flagship simulation~\citep{Pezzotta_2024,castander_2025}.
+To generate a mock spectroscopic H$\alpha$ sample of galaxies for a Euclid-like galaxy survey, we selected only galaxies that have a stellar mass greater than $10^{10.6 } M_{\odot}$ from the GAEA catalog.
+The stellar mass cut is chosen such that it reproduces the number densities of H$\alpha$-emitting galaxies galaxies that match Model 3 described in \cite{Pozzetti_2016} and the HOD of the Euclid Flagship simulation~\citep{Pezzotta_2024,castander_2025}.
 For estimating summary statistics, we interpolate galaxy positions onto a grid of the same size as the HI line intensity maps using CIC.